 Force.com supports unit level testing through Apex scripts only.
 Force.com doesn’t offer tools to analyze and optimize performance.

 Deployment flexibility allows you to run your applications in your cloud of choice, depending on your needs.
 And to port your apps seamlessly across public cloud, (virtual) private cloud or on premises.

-Mendix is based on Cloud Foundry, the world’s largest open source platform project, and runs with 1-click deployment on the public Mendix Cloud or any Cloud Foundry-based private cloud such as IBM Bluemix, Pivotal and SAP Hana.
+Mendix is based on Cloud Foundry, the world’s largest open source platform project, and runs with 1-click deployment on the public Mendix Cloud or any Cloud Foundry-based private cloud such as IBM Cloud, Pivotal and SAP Hana.